- Computational Social Science

 - If traveling from Ithaca to TECH, secure a Faculty Host.
 Their signature is required on the support application form.

 - Use Adobe to complete the IS PhD Travel Support Application Form or print, collect signatures, scan and send via email to Barbara.
-NOTE: An email confirmation from the DGS, Tanzeem Choudhury, is acceptable in lieu of her signature.
+NOTE: An email confirmation from the DGS, David Mimno, is acceptable in lieu of his signature.
 Please be sure Barbara Woske and Terry Horgan are copied on this email.

 - Barbara/Terry Horgan will let you know about any limitations on reimbursement for your trip.